metamath/lamp-guide/docs/index.md

 generated proof.
 As of version 16, whenever you complete the proof of the goal this highlighted box will appear.
+Depending on your window size, this highlighted box may fill your screen.

+By default the box shows a proof table with both the "essential" steps as well as steps that prove the types of various expressions.
+You can select "essentials only" to show the proof steps with only the essential steps.

-You can copy text to the clipboard (to export it elsewhere).
+If you lick on the "Copy" button" you can copy the text to the clipboard (to export it elsewhere).
 This highlighted box makes it easy to export final results *and* makes it immediately obvious that you've proven the goal.
 We can show it again later using the menu option "Show completed proof"